Still Rolling Out

 Exploring trauma’s physical residue.
 The nervous system speaks in breath patterns and startles.
 This isn't about "healing trauma" but about learning to coexist with a body that remembers what the mind tried to forget.

-Series Four: examines what sovereignty actually means when your body sets the terms.
+Examines what sovereignty actually means when your body sets the terms.
 It's about thriving within constraints rather than despite them, finding authentic self-expression.

-🌿 Walking Beside, Not Ahead
+Walking Beside, Not Ahead

 These trails are stories, not instructions.
-I’m not here to tell you what you should do, or how you ought to heal.
+I'm not here to tell you what you should do or how you ought to heal.
 You carry your own map.
 I carry mine.

-We meet on the path for a while, trade a little company, and then keep moving in our own directions.
+We meet on the path, trade company, and keep moving in our own directions.
 If you find something here that makes your journey lighter, take it.
+If not, leave it on the trail for someone else.